natalytvinova/tutorials.ubuntu.com/tutorials/containers/using-helm-with-canonical-kubernetes/using-helm-with-canonical-kubernetes.md

 ## Prepare your cluster
 Duration: 2:00

-Make sure that your Kubernetes cluster is running and kubectl config is in ~/.kube/config.
+Make sure that your Kubernetes cluster is running and kubectl config is in `~/.kube/config`.

 `juju scp kubernetes-master/0:config ~/.kube/config`

 Also make sure you have opened the Helm port 44134 on all your worker nodes:

 ```
-juju run --unit kubernetes-worker/0 "open-port 44134"
-juju run --unit kubernetes-worker/1 "open-port 44134"
-juju run --unit kubernetes-worker/2 "open-port 44134"
+juju exec --app kubernetes-worker "open-port 44134"
 ```

 ## Deploy Helm